lenguyenhcm325/fullstack-serverless-project/README.md

 ![main (prod) DynamoDB tables](./readme_images/dynamodb_tables_main1.jpg)

-### Event-based Lambda triggers
+### Event-driven Lambda triggers

-- Every time a new user is signed up via Cognito, a post confirmation Lambda will be invoked and created a personalized entry inside `userIdToInfo` table that store user's information from there on.
+- On each Cognito user registration, a post-confirmation Lambda is triggered, creating a unique entry in the `userIdToInfo` table for storing user details.

-- Every time a user uploads new profile images, a Lambda function is also invoked and stored the image's metadata inside the `profilePicsMetadata` table.
+- When a user uploads a new profile image to S3, an associated Lambda function is invoked by the S3 event, saving the image metadata to the `profilePicsMetadata` table.

 ### DynamoDB Table design